pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 npx wrangler pages dev -- yarn start
 ```

 For configurable settings in functions we use environment variables.
-In contrast with Cloudflare Workers environment variables are not set as globals in your functions, however they can be accessed via handler's `context`, like that:
+In contrast with Cloudflare Workers, environment variables are not set as globals in your functions, however they can be accessed via handler's `context`, like that:

 ```javascript
 // handler function